hdsouza13/cse15l-lab-reports/lab1.md

 ![Image](cat2.png)

+-- the working directory is `/home`

 - when we use the argument as a directory,we get an error.
 Because `cat` use only for read the file, and `/lecture1` is a directory

+- error

 __3.using a file as arugment__